Skip to main content

 What is accuracy?

-Accuracy measures how often extracted values are correct, based on human validation.
+Accuracy measures how often extracted values are actually correct, based on the documents you’ve verified.

 Accuracy is calculated from: